greetgo/greetgo.depinject/doc_eng/fast_start.md

 As you can see everything works.

 So, you can test everything.
 But if we need a war file or a main function, we need to create a BeanContainer and initiate it.
 And then it will also be necessary to compile and build all the things correctly.
-How to do this is described in [quick start] (quick_start.md).
+How to do this is described in [quick start](quick_start.md).